learn-co-students/git-basics-lab-nyc-web-091619/README.md

-Now that you've learned about Git version control, in this lab, we're going to go through the entire process of creating a local Git repository, creating an initial commit and pushing that work to a remote repo stored on [GitHub][github].
+Now that you've learned about Git version control, in this lab, we're going to go through the entire process of creating a local Git repository, creating an initial commit and Learnpushing that work to a remote repo stored on [GitHub][github].

 **Note:** If you are new to using Learn.co and this is your first lab, welcome!